 Now, you can begin adding information about your health.

-For instance, you can add symptoms associated with various medical conditions you are suffering from.
+For instance, you can add symptoms associated with various medical conditions you are suffering from in a symptom journal.

 You can make a record of all the therapies you have pursued.